mymikemiller/videate/vidclone/README.md

 # VidClone

-With permission from a user, automatically clones their video content into a format VidCast can host as a podcast
+With permission from a user, automatically clones their media content into a format VidCast can host as a podcast

 ## Usage
 ```